Want to cancel your Thryv/DexYP (Dex Media) contract? It can be difficult, but not impossible. Find out how!

 - Keep track of who called through their special tracking phone numbers (don't leave it up to them).

 - Routinely analyze your Google Analytics reports (you should always have Google Analytics installed on your website rather than relying on Thryv's own tracking program, which is obviously a conflict of interest).
 Specifically look at what cities and countries those website visits and Google AdWords clicks are coming from, and the Network Provider.
-Or you can hire someone to do it for you, as it can get quite complicated, detailed and time-consuming.
+Or you can hire someone to do it for you (T. Brooks Web Design provides this service), as it can get quite complicated, detailed and time-consuming.